bohlender/vim-smt2/README.md

 ## What is this?
 A VIM plugin that adds syntax highlighting for the [SMT-LIB2](http://smtlib.cs.uiowa.edu/) format, i.e. `*.smt2` files.

-Although SMT-LIB is the standard language supported by most [SMT](https://en.wikipedia.org/wiki/Satisfiability_modulo_theories) solvers, some of them introduce **custom language extensions**.
+Although SMT-LIB2 is the standard language supported by most [SMT](https://en.wikipedia.org/wiki/Satisfiability_modulo_theories) solvers, some of them introduce **custom language extensions**.
 Such extensions may range from syntactical sugar to fine-grained control over the underlying solver-procedure.
 Besides the base SMT-LIB2 language, this plugin **supports the extensions used by the [Z3](https://github.com/Z3Prover/z3) SMT solver**.